-Mrs. Bertea, 56, has been a director of the Gas Company since 1993 and of Pacific Enterprises since 1988.
-She is a realtor with Grubb & Ellis, a real estate sales company.
+Mrs. Bertea, 56, is a realtor with Grubb & Ellis, a real estate sales company.
 She is a Commissioner of the California Horse Racing Board and a Trustee of Lewis & Clark College.
 For a number of years she has been involved in leadership positions with various cultural, educational and health organizations in the Orange County and Los Angeles areas.
-She was a cocommissioner of gymnastics and member of the executive staff for the 1984 Olympics.
+She was a co-commissioner of gymnastics and member of the executive staff for the 1984 Olympics.

-Committees: Audit, Nominating,

-and Public Policy
+Committees: Audit, Nominating, and Public Policy